Redot-Engine/redot-cpp/test/README.md

-# godot-cpp integration test
+# redot-cpp integration test

-This project is used to perform integration testing of the godot-cpp extension, to validate PRs and implemented APIs.
+This project is used to perform integration testing of the redot-cpp extension, to validate PRs and implemented APIs.

 ## License